matthewb66/detect-wizard/README.md

 # DETECT WIZARD USAGE
 The Detect Wizard can be invoked with or without parameters.

-If the scan folder is not specified or -I/- -interactive is used, then required options will be requested in interactive mode.
+If the scan folder or other required options are not specified, or `-i`/`--interactive` is used, then required options will be requested in interactive mode.

 The detect_advisor.py script arguments are shown below: